JonRodtang/JonRodtang/README.md

 ### Hello there!
-Active at PVV, ITK, OV, HPC
+Active at PVV, ARK, OV, NTNU-IT HPC